 What is the verification process?

 Each year, the federal (FAFSA) or state (DREAM Act) application processor selects students for verification.
-You may be selected to verify by UCLA even if not selected by the federal or state processor.
+The school will request documentation to verify the information you provided on the FAFSA or Dream Act application.

 When are students selected for verification?